Data-Driven Soft Robot Control via Adiabatic Spectral Submanifolds: TPWL and Koopman static pregain implementations

 \subsection{Koopman static pregain}

 We implement the Koopman static pregain method described in \citet{haggerty23} for the bionic trunk robot.
 We choose the observable space to be a delay embedding of the end effector position $\mathbf{y}=\{\mathbf{z}(t),\mathbf{z}(t+\tau)\} \in \mathbb{R}^{6}$, with $\tau = 0.01$.
 We generate controlled training data by passing a step input signal that combines all static input probing signals used to train the aSSM-reduced model.
-We arrange the trajectories and the control inputs as snapshot matrices $\mathbf{Y} \in \mathbb{R}^{6 \times N_t}$ and $\mathbf{U}\in \mathbb{R}^{n_u \times N_t}$, respectively, where $N_t$ is the total length of both the trajectories and $n_u$ is dimension of the robot's actuation space.
+We arrange the trajectories and the control input as snapshot matrices $\mathbf{Y} \in \mathbb{R}^{6 \times N_t}$ and $\mathbf{U}\in \mathbb{R}^{n_u \times N_t}$, respectively, where $N_t$ is the total length of both trajectories and $n_u$ is dimension of the robot's actuation space.
 We fit a linear time invariant system to this dataset:

 This is defined as the dynamic Koopman operator which is a linear non-autonomous system in the observable space.
 A random controlled trajectory will behave linearly and be influenced by a linear control action with probability $0$ in a generic observable space.
-This simple approximation of the soft robot is expected to fail to model the actual nonlinear dynamics of the soft robot.
-In fact, the authors in \citet{haggerty23} observe this in their results, and try to remedy their model by accounting for an additional term.
+This simple approximation of the soft robot is expected to fail in predicting the actual nonlinear dynamics of the soft robot.
+In fact, the authors in \citet{haggerty23} observe this in their results and try to remedy their model by accounting for an additional term.

-That additional term is called Koopman static operator.
-Using the static inputs computed for learning the static SSM dictionaries, we learn this static operator by fitting a linear mapping $\mathbf{G}$ between steady states in workspace $\mathbf{z}_{s}$ and static inputs $\bar{\mathbf{u}}$, this is defined as:
+That additional term is called the Koopman static operator.
+Using the static inputs computed to learn the static SSM dictionaries, we learn this static operator by fitting a linear mapping $\mathbf{G}$ between steady states in workspace $\mathbf{z}_{s}$ and static inputs $\bar{\mathbf{u}}$, this is defined as:

 They reformulate the optimization problem eq.(\ref{eq:optim_problem}) as a linear quadratic regulator (LQR) with a linear time-invariant dynamical system constraint.
 They then treat the finite-horizon problem as an infinite-horizon problem and find exact solutions for the desired control inputs required to track the target $\boldsymbol{\Gamma}(t)$ by solving an algebraic Riccati-difference equation for the pregain matrix $\mathbf{K}$.